 SEO content writing is the use of copywriting techniques and optimization tricks to make content rank better on search engine results pages and drive targeted traffic.

-Unfortunately, major changes to Google’s algorithm have given rise to a number of misconceptions about what kind of content it favors.
-As a result, many websites still use outdated practices in the hopes of getting their pages to rank higher, with no luck.
+Unfortunately, major changes to search engine algorithms have given rise to several misconceptions about what kind of content it favors.
+As a result, many websites still use outdated SEO practices to improve search engine rankings.

 Do: Answer your readers’ search queries